arway-app/Developer_Unity_SDK/README.md

 Example scene to show On-Cloud Localization.

 ### Content
-Example scene to show how to parse Content from Web studio (currently support waypoints, destination, images, text, GLB Model)
+Example scene to show how to parse Content from Web studio (currently support waypoints, destination, images, text, GLB Model).

+### NonARCore (In development)
+Example scene to show how to build ARwayKit SDK feature on Non-ARCore supported android phones.